Talend/component-runtime/sample-parent/sample-features/checkpoint-runner/README.md

    * This configuration will limit the number of records to 10.
  * Sample CheckpointInput connector configuration **VERSION-2** [checkpoint-v2.json](resources/checkpoint-v2.json)
    * This configuration will start the checkpoint from record Id 1 defined by `sinceId`.
-   * When the runner is finished, it will be updated with the last record Id processed and its status will be set as _"finished"_.
  * Testing migration file, using a **VERSION-1** of CheckpointInput connector configuration [checkpoint-v1.json](resources/checkpoint-v1.json)
    * The `lastId` property is used to identify the last record Id processed.
      This configuration shall be correctly migrated to the new format (`lastId` renamed to `sinceId`)